 The user can move any element within the model (i.e., change its location).
-To carry out this task, click on the Selection Mode button from the Edit toolbar.
+To carry out this task, click on the Selection Mode button from the Draw toolbar.
 Then, click on the element in the canvas and drag it to move it.
 You can also drag the mouse to select multiple elements and then right click the mouse to bring up a popup menu which allows to you to arrange, copy, cut, duplicate or delete the selected elements.
 A mouse right click on a selected single element will bring up a customized popup menu with additional options to modify the element.

-The Edit toolbar contains buttons for frequently performed editing operations.
+The Draw and Element toolbars contain buttons for frequently performed editing operations.
 This includes:

-- "Edit Parts" Organize and use a repository of reusable model parts (see Section 8.3).

-- "Create Frame"- Create a background frame.
+- "Insert Frame"- Create a background frame.

-- A "Create Note" Annotate the model.
+- A "Insert Text" Annotate the model.

-- "Manual Move" Move the canvas window around the model without using the Navigator dialog or the scroll bars.
+- "Insert Image" Load an image and insert the image to the canvas.

 - "Zoom In" Zoom in on the canvas.

 - "Zoom Out" Zoom out from the canvas.

 - "Reset Zoom" Restore the default models magnification.

-- Fit In Canvas" Restore the default models magnification. - "Group" Group together chosen elements to treat them as one for editing. - "Ungroup" Undo a group operation. - "Load Image" Load an image and insert the image to the canvas. - "Set Color"- Apply the selected color to selected elements in the canvas as specified in the "Select Color Scope". - A, A, "Select Color Tool"- Select the scope of Set Color operation: Fill Color, Line Color or A Text Color. - "Set Stroke" Change the stroke pattern of selected elements. - "Toggle Grid Visible Status" Turn the background grid on or off - "Toggle Antialiasing Status" Turn on or off antialiasing - "Go to BioPACS URL" -Import metabolic pathway from public KEGG database (see Section 8.4).
+- Tit In Canvas" Restore the default models magnification.

+- "Group" Group together chosen elements to treat them as one for editing. - "Ungroup" Undo a group operation. - A, A, Set Color tools: A Fill Color, Line Color or A Text Color. - Z "Set Stroke" Change the stroke pattern of selected elements. - "Toggle Grid" Turn the background grid on or off - "Toggle Antialiasing" Turn on or off antialiasing